What causes Piriformis Pain and Sciatica

 - If you feel like your back pain IS NOT due to piriformis syndrome but still want to learn more, check out our other blog posts here about other sources of low back pain.

-If you have any questions about this, feel free to reach out to us at 316-558-8808.
+If you have any questions about this and want to learn how we can help, feel free to reach out to us at 316-558-8808 or fill out this webform.
 We still like to talk to people on the phone!

-And as always, we like to keep people in Wichita and all around the country mobile, active, and off pain pills, so if you need any help, please feel free to Contact us.
+And as always, we like to keep people in Wichita, KS (as well as Andover, Maize, Derby, and Goddard) mobile, active, and off pain pills, so if you need any help, please feel free to Contact us.

 Yours in health,